ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: Experiment

 \textbf{Dataset Preparation.} We utilize our own dataset for experiments as it uniquely contains egocentric images from multiple spectra, essentially for our benchmark experiments.
-We annotate the main part of our dataset (\cf~\cref{tab:dataset}) in an automatic way following~\cref{annotation}, of which the training and validation sets serve as the foundation for the training of all network models.
+We annotate the main part of our dataset (\cf~\cref{tab:stat}) automatically following~\cref{sec:annotation}, of which the training and validation sets serve as the foundation for the training of all network models.
+Our automatic annotation pipeline (\cf\cref{sec:annotation}) becomes infeasible under challenging scenarios, \ie, gloves, darkness and sun glare, since hands appear corrupted in either RGB or depth images.
+To facilitate the quantitative evaluation under challenging settings, we manually annotate the ground truth for a few sequences collected in the glove and sun glare scenarios (\cf~\cref{tab:stat}).
+Specifically, we first annotate the 2D keypoints from two viewpoints and then use triangulation to obtain their 3D positions.

-\textbf{Method and Implementation.} To provide sufficient baselines for follow-up works, we selected two state-of-the-art methods in 3D hand pose estimation, \ie, HTT~\cite{wen2023hierarchical} and A2J-Transformer~\cite{jiang2023a2j}, and reproduce them on our dataset for benchmark experiments.
+\textbf{Method and Implementation.} To provide sufficient baselines for follow-up works, we selected three state-of-the-art methods in 3D hand pose estimation: HTT~\cite{wen2023hierarchical}, A2J-Transformer~\cite{jiang2023a2j} and HaMeR~\cite{pavlakos2024reconstructing}, and reproduced them on our dataset for experiments.
 HTT~\cite{wen2023hierarchical} is a video-based method thus enabling the evaluation in both two problem settings while A2J-Transformer~\cite{jiang2023a2j} only works under the single image-based setting.
-For a feasible comparison, we use the same sequence length, \ie, $T=8$, for HTT and TheFormer-V baseline.
-We also exclude the additional action block used by HTT~\cite{wen2023hierarchical} for hand action prediction, focusing solely on hand pose estimation.
-We adjusted the anchor initialization phase of the A2J-Transformer~\cite{jiang2023a2j} to better accommodate our dataset, without altering the density of its anchors.
-All trained models are tested on a single NVIDIA RTX 4090 GPU for a fair comparison of their inference speed.
+HaMeR~\cite{pavlakos2024reconstructing} is a model-based method that takes a single image as input and reconstructs a MANO-based hand mesh.
+It estimates each hand individually from a cropped image patch centered on the hand, removing the need for explicit localization.
+For comparison, we extract 3D keypoints from its predicted mesh as the estimated pose.
+We use the same sequence length, \ie, $T=8$, for HTT and TherFormer-V baselines.
+We exclude the additional action block used by HTT~\cite{wen2023hierarchical}, focusing solely on hand pose estimation.
+We adjusted the anchor initialization phase of A2J-Transformer~\cite{jiang2023a2j} to better accommodate our dataset, without altering the density of its anchors.
+All trained models are tested on a single NVIDIA RTX 4090 GPU to fairly compare their inference speed.